 - Outright murdering a relative with life insurance.
 Bonus point if they try to Make It Look Like an Accident.

-- Killing yourself but making it look like an accident or murder to secure the money for your family.
+- Killing yourself but making it look like an accident or murder to secure the money for your family (can be done by either the dead person themselves or as a coverup by the beneficiary).
 Or faking your death for the same purpose.

 - Combinations of these, e.g. someone files a claim for workers' compensation, and (1) aren't injured (a complete scam) (2) are not injured enough to be unable to work, e.g. if you get a paper cut it means you get a bandage and maybe a tetanus shot, it does not mean you can't use your hand; (overclaiming) (3) if you were injured but you stay off work long after actually healing (malingering).